-The experimental setup for the study of the ROT ef-

-fect includes a neutron polarizer, a neutron polarization analyzer, a neutron spin control system, a two-sided fissile target, a vacuum fission chamber, low-pressure multiwire proportional counters (LPMWPC) for detecting fission fragments (start and stop detectors), scintillation detectors located around the target at different angles for detecting neutrons and γ -rays accompanying fission, and a neutron beam monitor.
-A detailed description and performance evaluation of the setup and data acquisition electronics are given in [19, 20].
-The schematic of the detector part of the experimental setup is shown in Fig. 3.
+The experimental setup for the study of the ROT effect includes: a neutron polarizer, a neutron polarization analyzer, a neutron spin control system, a two-sided fissile target, a vacuum fission chamber, low-pressure multiwire proportional counters (LPMWPC) for detecting fission fragments (start and stop detectors), scintillation detectors, located around the target at different angles, for detecting neutrons and γ -rays accompanying fission, as well as a neutron beam monitor.
+A detailed description and performance evaluation of the setup, data acquisition electronics are given in [19, 20].
+A schematic view of the detector part of the experimental setup is shown in Fig. 3.

-In the experiment, longitudinally polarized neutrons irradiate a 235U target located in the center of the fission chamber.
-Rotation of the deformation axis at the rupture point of the 235U nucleus leads to a shift of the fission axis.
-Due to the rotation of the system, the angle at which the γ -rays are registered with respect to the axis of fission fragment detection is not θ but θ' .
+In the experiment, longitudinally polarized neutrons irradiate a ^{235}U target located in the center of the fission chamber.
+Rotation of the deformation axis at the rupture point of the ^{235}U nucleus leads to a shift of the fission axis.
+Due to the rotation of the system, the angle at which the γ -rays are registered with respect to the axis of fission fragment detection is not θ , but a new angle θ' .
 This angle is equal to θ minus or plus δ , which is the rotation angle of the fission axis, depending on the spin of the polarized neutron used in the experiment: